Katharine Hepburn Beats the Jungle with Bogie & Bacall & Proves that Middle-Aged Actresses Rock. From 1951, it's The African Queen.

 Getting to Know Each Other at The African Queen Camp

 When they finally arrived at the camp, Kate was ecstatic about her bungalow, which she quickly deemed “the best.”
-In fact, the only thing Kate was less than happy about with her set up was the adjoining outhouse she was to share with the Bogarts.
+The only part of the set up that Kate was less than happy about was the adjoining outhouse she was to share with the Bogarts.
 As Kate comically described the situation:

 “A very excellent solution to this problem.
 It may disgust you that I have brought it up at all, but who knows?…some day you may find this information very useful.”

-The day filming was set to begin on the Ruiki River, it rained, pushing everything back a day.
+The day filming was set to begin on the Ruiki River, it rained.
+Everything was pushed back one day.

-But it rained the next day as well, pushing everything back yet another day.
-It was a telling start to the shooting schedule, which remained in constant mercy to the elements.
+But it rained the next day as well.
+Filming was was pushed back yet another day.
+It was a telling start to the shooting schedule, which remained at the mercy of the elements.

 John Huston referred to The African Queen and this train of rafts as “the strangest flotilla the African waterways had ever seen,” while Lauren Bacall called the sight of this strange flotilla traveling downriver an absolute “riot.”
 But it was an effective set up that got the job of filming on the Ruiki done.